The definitive answer to paying down your mortgage or investing

 Do you desire to be debt free sooner than later?
 Regardless of opportunity costs?

 Do you dream of financial independence?
 Debt and mortgage free will help you accomplish that.

 Do you aspire to have “money in the bank”; you’re comfortable with your debt load even like some retirees are (who have a mortgage) in retirement?

 If part of your financial plan is to diligently invest money inside your registered accounts for many years, if not decades on end, then I believe it usually makes sense to slowly pay off your mortgage while you invest at the same time.
 In doing so, you’ll reduce your debt burden while feeling much more confident about your long-term financial future self.

 Get help with investing thanks to my partnerships

 By paying yourself first, while paying off your mortgage, you can maximize your investment earnings, diversify beyond real estate, and maintain more liquidity across your portfolio.
-Consider using one or more my partnerships below to save more money and grow your money by investing in stocks, bonds, indexed funds and Exchange Traded Funds (ETFs).
+Consider using one or more my partnerships below to save more money and grow your money by investing in stocks, bonds, indexed funds and Exchange Traded Funds (ETFs) as a DIY investor.

 Let me know your thoughts when it comes to paying down your mortgage or investing, or both!